masa-sumimoto/html-starter/README.md

 :smile: :fish: :rooster: :tropical_fish: :cat2: :ox: :pig2: :whale2: :smile:

 Hi.
 This is my html cording starter kid.
-I often use the kit to markup static HTML before using CMS framework.

 If your case includes the following, Please use the kid.

 - Use Bootstrap as css library.